python-control/python-control/doc/nlsys.rst

    :width: 240
    :align: center

-The dynamics of this system can be modeling using the following code:
+The dynamics of this system can be modeled using the following code:

 .. testcode::